Republicans In Disarray: Their Voters Have Gone Off The Deep End

-Category: World Politics Hits: 0It’s becoming much clearer why Republicans in Congress are so reluctant to acknowledge factual reality—such as that Joe Biden won the 2020 presidential fairly, or that Donald Trump incited a mob that attacked the Congress and ransacked the U.S. Capitol—and have doubled down on their embrace of anti-democratic disinformation that fueled the insurrection: If they dare admit any of it, they risk the insane wrath of the millions of GOP voters out there who have wholly swallowed all that false Trumpian propaganda.
+Category: World Politics Hits: 2It’s becoming much clearer why Republicans in Congress are so reluctant to acknowledge factual reality—such as that Joe Biden won the 2020 presidential fairly, or that Donald Trump incited a mob that attacked the Congress and ransacked the U.S. Capitol—and have doubled down on their embrace of anti-democratic disinformation that fueled the insurrection: If they dare admit any of it, they risk the insane wrath of the millions of GOP voters out there who have wholly swallowed all that false Trumpian propaganda.
 That’s become especially self-evident among Republicans at the state and local levels throughout the country in the weeks since the January 6 riot.
 As Hunter recently explained, the GOP at the ground level not only has fully embraced the conspiracist rot that Trump promoted after he lost, but it also has become even more openly extreme than it was before the election.
 Liz Cheney is finding that out.
 Whenever Republicans have made any gestures toward acknowledging either Biden’s win or Trump’s seditionist behavior, as the Guardian recently reported, voters at the state and local level have responded with outrage and threats.

 Read more https://crooksandliars.com/2021/02/republicans-disarray-their-voters-have